suffolklibraries/lgc/content/collections/events/friends-around-the-table-colour-from-your-cupboard.md

     content:
       -
         type: text
-        text: 'The Friends Around the Table project aims to explore nature with arts and crafts in regular workshops, to offer family carers and adults living rurally, relaxed and enjoyable get-togethers.'
+        text: 'The Friends Around the Table project aims to explore arts and crafts with the food you have in your cupboard in regular workshops, to offer family carers and adults living rurally, relaxed and enjoyable get-togethers.'
   -
     type: paragraph
     content: